MechMindRobotics/mecheye_ros2_interface/README.md

 #### [set_current_user_set](https://github.com/MechMindRobotics/mecheye_ros2_interface/blob/master/srv/SetCurrentUserSet.srv)

-Invoke this service to select the parameter group to use.
+Invoke this service to select the parameter group to be used.

 This service has one parameter: